4 Tips for Avoiding a Food Safety and Sanitation Recall

 Food and beverage manufacturers don’t just feed the world — they play a major role in public health.
 Failure to maintain sanitary conditions during production, packing, and distribution can result in bacterial, chemical, and other forms of contamination.
-In addition to endangering lives, food safety and sanitation breaches can trigger product recalls.
+In addition to endangering lives, food safety and sanitation breaches can trigger food recalls.

 Why Safety and Sanitation Recalls Happen

-How to Avoid Recalls
+How to Avoid Food Recalls

 Protecting consumers and preventing recalls requires collaboration between management and workers, diligent adherence to procedures, and an ongoing dedication to training and improvement.
 Here are four tips to bolster food safety and sanitation programs: